 Mrs. Trammell's career interest in the field of education begin at an early age due to her parents being educators and role-models for her.
 Her parents taught internationally in Saudi Arabia during the early years of her life.
 After spending several years international, her family decided to move to the states so that Mrs. Trammell and her sister could attend U.S. public schools.
 She grew up in Gwinnett County Georgia and graduated from Parkview High School.
 Her passion for the field of special education sparked when she participated in an elective class in high school called “theory in PE”.
 General education students assisted special education students in adaptive PE skills in this inclusive class.
 She gained insight and a love for working with individuals with disabilities through this experience.

 Mrs. Trammell took her passion of working with the disabled on to pursue a degree in Special Education from Brenau University Women’s college.
 After college, she taught students with Moderate Intellectual Disabilities for 8 years in both Douglas and Cobb County.
 She went on to pursue her Master’s and Specialist degrees in the field of Special Education, and has been working in the field of special education for 15 years.
 Her career includes teaching students with moderate intellectual disabilities, serving as a community-based skills instructor for students with disabilities, teaching at the high school level in a transition academy, working as a transition resource specialist, and being promoted to the role of a Support and Service Administrator.

-Mrs. Trammell lives in Cobb County and has a 12 year old daughter who also attends Cobb County Schools.
+Mrs. Trammell lives in Cobb County and has a daughter who also attends Cobb County Schools.
 Mrs. Trammell and her daughter enjoy traveling and volunteering.
 They have been to places such as Haiti and India working with children and the underprivileged.
 When she is not traveling or spending time with family she enjoys running and exercising.
 She has completed 3 marathons and has also participated in several triathlons.